YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 An EHR application uses a BC replication configuration (A->B) to provide continuous availability.
 There are two data warehouses for billing information and medical history.
 For research purposes, the data in these medical history warehouses is cleansed of patient identifiers.
 Two SI replication instances (Q->R) are setup for the two data warehouses.

-The primary global directory (specified via the environment variable gtmgbldir) includes the regions needed for the application proper.
-It may have the instance file as specified in the global directory or via the environment variable gtm_repl_instance.
+The primary global directory (specified via the environment variable ydb_gbldir) includes the regions needed for the application proper.
+It may have the instance file as specified in the global directory or via the environment variable ydb_repl_instance.
 Each warehouse instance would have its own global directory (e.g. q.gld and r.gld).
 These global directories have an instance file specified with GDE CHANGE -INSTANCE -FILE_NAME=<replication_instance_file>.

 Such a replication setup may benefit from this facility in the following ways: